 The hardest part of forgiveness comes when we have to feel the “real” feelings behind what happened.
 Our anger is just a coverup for the pain brought on by the slight.
 The pain of rejection, the wound to our ego, the utter disappointment in this person, the fear that this will happen again.

 The hardest part of forgiveness for me is to let go of the anger when the person who wounded me is in total denial about the whole thing.

 Recently my mother died.
 My sister was angry at me for hovering over my mother on her deathbed.
 She said that my mother would not want me there because she did not like me.
 I was so wounded by this that I vowed never to speak to my sister again until she apologized.
 But a year later I felt the pain of estrangement more than the pain of what she had said.
 So I was stuck between my anger and my loneliness for my sister.
 I also felt the tugging of Christ’s words to love each other—and doesn’t that sometimes mean unconditionally?

 So, eventually, I went through the process I describe above and came to the conclusion that forgiveness was important to my mental health and my salvation as a Christian.
 So I swallowed my pride.
 I sent of a stiff email telling her that I was ready to move on without an apology.
 Immediately I felt as if a great burden had been lifted.
-I also felt like a better servant of the Lord and this is no small matter to me.
-I have yet to hear from my sister but I feel better because I have surrendered the toxic feelings I was holding on to for dear life.
+I also felt like a better servant of the Lord, and this is no small matter to me.
+I have yet to hear from my sister, but I feel better because I have surrendered the toxic feelings I was holding on to for dear life.
 And I think this is exactly why Christ asks us to forgive each other.
-Not only is world peace at stake, it is important for our personal well being.
+Not only is world peace at stake, but it is also important for our personal wellbeing.
 I see everything Christ asks us to do as serving this dual purpose—personal fulfillment and our contribution to a better world.